siekmanj/sieknet/README.md

 # sieknet
 ## A dependency-free neural network library written in C
 This is a neural network and deep learning library written in C which implements various machine learning algorithms.
-It has no dependencies - all you need to compile and run this code is `gcc` or any C compiler.
+It has no dependencies and is written completely from scratch - all you need to compile and run this code is `gcc` or any C compiler.

 Features include:
  - [x] basic multiplayer perceptron (MLP)